China blames U.S for trade frictions, says negotiations currently impossible

 Chinese state researchers and media talked down the likely impact of U.S. trade measures on the world’s second largest economy and described the Trump administration’s posturing on trade as the product of an “anxiety disorder”.

-“Under the current circumstances, both sides even more cannot have talks on these issues, Chinese Foreign Ministry spokesman Geng Shuang told reporters at a regular news briefing.
+“Under the current circumstances, both sides even more cannot have talks on these issues,” Foreign Ministry spokesman Geng Shuang told reporters at a regular news briefing.

 “The United States with one hand wields the threat of sanctions, and at the same time says they are willing to talk.
 I’m not sure who the United States is putting on this act for,” Geng said.